SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/best-practices/best-practices-screen.md

 ---
-title: Best Practices Screen
-description: >-
-  This article describes how to use SPDocKit best practices screen to check if SharePoint farm has been configured according to the configuration best practices.
+description: This article describes how to use SPDocKit best practices screen to check if SharePoint farm has been configured according to the configuration best practices.
-author: Iva Novoselic
-date: 24/5/2017
 ---

 # Best Practices Screen